 What we ask for

-Ability to work independently and a preparedness to perform a variety of tasks including data entry.
+• Ability to work collaboratively as part of a small team and a preparedness to perform a variety of tasks including data entry, invoicing and photocopying.

 MWFF volunteers must have a valid Working with Children Check (WWCC).
 We will forward details of how to apply for this FREE check to the successful applicant if needed.